DaBaiHao/Machine-Learning/Assignment2-2017/code/README.md

 1. Create two dataset first, the ***x1*** and ***x2***, that the phno1 and phno2 on f1 and f2
 2. Then using **mog_function(3,x1)** and **mog_function(3,x2)**, to calculate two **model** for phno1 and phno2.
+The **mog_function** is the function to calculate the MoG model, and return the mean of the data, covariance of the data, data category distribution probability, the algorithm is save as the mog script.
-3. Then using **classfily** function to calculate the Maximum Likelihood of each value
+3. Then using **classfily** function to calculate the Maximum Likelihood of each value The **classfily** function is that to calculate each models Maximum Likelihood using the model calculate pervious.

 | - |phno1 | phno2 |
 | --- |--- | --- |
 | model1 |z_model1(:,1) | z_model1(:,2) |
 | model2  |  z_model2(:,1)| z_model2(:,2)  |

-4. Compare each value, the model1 and model2 on phno1 Maximum Likelihood
+4. Compare each value, the model1 and model2 on phno1 Maximum Likelihood, if model1> model2 that means the value predict as phno1, if model1 < model2 that means the value predict as phno2.
-5. calculate the miss-classification error
+5. calculate model1 miss-classification error from the number of the model 1 predict phno1 divide by the total number of phno1.

 **main file**